Today we will discuss the history of luxury Audemars Piguet Royal Oak replica watches.

 Considering I’m still home-locked in Melbourne, this is the only travelling I’ve been doing in 2020.
 I’ve been sent shots of myself on a tv in a hotel room of a riverboat on the Nile by my brother’s mother and father-in law, on a screen inside a cupboard in Shanghai (I think it was your liquor cabinet, Austen Chu?) and even Rodger Corser’s living room in Sydney.

 I do get around as a rule, it comes with the territory, but in 2020 I’ve excelled myself.
-With a recent Pandora’s Box of Audemars Piguet history opened – thanks to the delicate prising of Eric Ku and Michael Friedman – I thought I’d share something that’s quite the opposite of a one-hour excavation – and that’s a one-minute blast of the automatic movement fake Audemars Piguet Royal Oak pointers.
+With a recent Pandora’s Box of Audemars Piguet replica watches wholesale store history opened – thanks to the delicate prising of Eric Ku and Michael Friedman – I thought I’d share something that’s quite the opposite of a one-hour excavation – and that’s a one-minute blast of the automatic movement fake Audemars Piguet Royal Oak pointers.

 It’s part of a 10-episode series, and it features Jack Forster of the ‘Dink and I talking about 10 iconic watches.
 This episode, starring far more Jack than me, is all about the Royal Oak, a watch that was sold at launch in 1972 for the princely sum of $3000USD.
-Considering this was akin to the price of a solid rose gold case fake watch at the time, it was an act of “inexplicable insanity” as Jack puts it.
+Considering this was akin to the price of a solid rose gold case luxury fake watches at the time, it was an act of “inexplicable insanity” as Jack puts it.
 Exhaustive and in-depth history this ain’t, obviously, but if you’re looking for a quick refresher on some key models, you’ve found it.